Lambdas

 In this lesson, we've explored lambdas, demonstrating how they provide a concise way to write inline functions for specific tasks.
 The key topics we learned includes:

-• Lambdas offer a concise syntax for creating functions that can be defined almost anywhere, including within other functions.
+• Lambdas offer a concise syntax for creating anonymous functions that can be defined almost anywhere, including within other functions.

 • A basic lambda expression consists of a set of square brackets for captures, followed by a code block where the lambda's functionality is implemented.